djonn/stavebi/readme.md

 ### Ideas

-- Have toasts float on top of the remaining page, instead of possibly moving the hive
 - Recreate hive so I haven't just stolen it
 - While generating valid game consider the base word and require minimum x count of base words (lemma)
 - Make frontend mobile friendly